-1. Key Opportunities
+1 Key Opportunities

 Establish an integrated and sustainable town centre (boundary is defined on the Proposals Map).
-There are major development opportunities on the High Street and on the edge of the town centre which can attract new jobs, shops and more visitors.
+There are major development opportunities on the High Street and on the edge of the town centre which can b A new high quality, exemplar, mixed-use attract new jobs, shops and more visitors.
 These include:

-- a: Somerdale: - b: The Centre/Town Hall and Riverside
+- a Somerdale: - b The Centre/Town Hall and Riverside